KWangMark/META-DATA/README.md

 METHODOLOGICAL INFORMATION

 1. Description of methods used for collection/generation of data:
-  The data will be collected with the agreement from school, Zoom, and Canvas.
+  We expect that the data will be collected with the permission from school, Zoom, and Canvas.

 2. Methods for processing the data:
   Data Cleaning Process: